KD Calculator (Kill/Death Ratio)

 What is a KD ratio?

-We shouldn't confuse the KD ratio with the KD spread, which is a term used for a single game to describe a player's or the team's skills.
+We shouldn't confuse the KD ratio with the KD spread, a term used for a single game to describe a player's or the team's skills.

 What is a good KD ratio?